nus-unix-workshop/2021-s1/docs/why-unix.md

 ## History of Unix

-To understand what the word _Unix_ means and to appreciate its importance, we need to know the history of computing.
-So, let's start with a glimpse into the history book.
+To understand what _Unix_ is and to appreciate its importance, let's take a glimpse into the history book.

 Early computers, in the 1940s and early 1950s, do not have an operating system.
 Every program will have to be designed specifically